-In 2013, the US Energy Department invested $16 million in developing wave power and companies such as the Ocean Renewable Power Company in Maine have been formed to develop what could be industry and world changing projects.
+In 2013, the US Energy Department invested $16 million in developing wave power and companies such as the Ocean Renewable Power Company in Maine have been formed to develop what could be industry and world-changing projects.
 As renewable energy begins to pay for itself and succeed, so more investors are coming on board.
-According the Scientific American investment has continued to grow dramatically since the turn of the century:
+According to Scientific American investment has continued to grow dramatically since the turn of the century:

 “New investments in renewable energy rose from $9 billion in the first quarter of 2004 to $50 billion for 2015’s first quarter and the volume of installed photovoltaic systems in the United States has grown every year since 2000.”

 While many of us look to the large installations such as the Topaz Solar Farm, the major revolution in the United States has been the uptake of smaller, localized renewable projects.
 Big corporations are having solar panels installed on their roofs, farms are moving to technologies such as wind and anaerobic digestion to help power their businesses and homeowners are being enticed by federal and state tax rebates to go green.

 While some states are lagging behind when it comes to the renewable energy revolution, others are embracing it with all the legislative power they can muster.
 Households are installing solar thermal and ground source heat pumps, insulating their properties better, and reducing consumption.
 After struggling to gain public acceptance over the years, it appears that we have reached the tipping point when it comes to renewable technology.
 The majority of Americans are in favor of it, not least because of the security it provides and the prospect of lower electricity bills.